harawata/stlipse/README.md

 Stlipse : Stripes plug-in for Eclipse
 =======

-[Stripes](http://www.stripesframework.org/) is a web application development framework.
+[Stripes Framework](http://www.stripesframework.org/) is a web application development framework.
-And Stlipse is a small Eclipse plug-in that helps developing Stripes web applications.
+And __Stlipse__ is a small Eclipse plug-in that helps developing Stripes based web applications.

 ## Features